open-ephys/gui-docs/source/User-Manual/Recording-data/Open-Ephys-format.rst

 Continuous
 ----------------

-Continuous data for each channel is stored in a separate :code:`.continuous` file, identified by the processor ID (e.g. :code:`100`) and channel name (e.g. :code:`CH0`).
+Continuous data for each channel is stored in a separate :code:`.continuous` file, identified by the processor ID (e.g. :code:`100`), stream name, and channel name (e.g. :code:`CH1`).
 After the 1024-byte header, continuous data is organized into "records," each containing 1024 samples.

 .. image:: ../../_static/images/recordingdata/open-ephys/continuous.png
   :alt: Open Ephys data continuous format